saumets/dws/README.rst

 Available Scaffolds
 ###################

 Below is a listing of all available *dockerized* web scaffolds.
-Bear in mind thatthese scaffolds are specifically tailored to my own processes.
+Bear in mind that these scaffolds are specifically tailored to my own processes.

 Snap
 *****
 `Sails`_, `Node`_, `Angular`_, `Postgres`_.
 I'm calling it the SNAP stack although I'm sure it's already been coined.

-Lamp - Durpal 7.x
+LampD7
 *****************
 A classic LAMP stack using the `PHP`_ docker base image to build containers capable of running a standard Drupal 7 deployment. **NOTE**: This scaffold currently assumes you clone an existing drupal build into the source folder: